-Dancing the lindy hop and learning its history has continued to grow since Frankie’s passing.
-Today it is a strong presence in many Eastern European countries and it is making incursions into Latin America.
+Dancing the Lindy hop and learning its history has continued to grow since Frankie’s passing.
+Today it is a strong presence in many Eastern European, Asian, and Latin American countries and it is making incursions into Africa.

 Lindy hop is spread by people who love it.
 They learn through trial and error how to build a new lindy hop scene and how to preserve and strengthen a scene that has been around for a while.